 Many of today’s digital deals are shifting the fundamentals of traditional business models.
 Companies are acquiring new, unrelated capabilities or investing in additive digital improvements.
 These capabilities such as advanced analytics or IoT software (think Smart homes, etc.) are orientated around improving how a product is made, improving the product itself or enhancing the overall consumer experience to provide a better fit with today’s lifestyles.
-Furthermore, digital-focussed M&A may be intended to build an enriched social market presence.
+Furthermore, digital-focused M&A may be intended to build an enriched social market presence.
 These outcomes broaden the context of business models and products/services entirely.
 They reflect new ways of marketing or selling in an online, network-led way.
 By way of example, Walmart, with its acquisitions of digitally native brands such as Jet.com, Modcloth and Bonobos, demonstrates how digital acquisitions can accelerate progress to an entirely new goal: tapping into the millennial segment.

 Walmart’s strategy for Jet.com, which was acquired for more than $3 billion in 2016 along with the $50-$75 million it spent on Modcloth and $310 million for Bonobos in 2017, represents a major shift in direction.
 This campaign of deal making is about bringing a new target into the Walmart ecosystem and focusing on a digital-first user experience.

 With the proliferation of digital disruption, business leaders are increasingly realizing that organic growth is not a viable defense.
 Indeed, traditional approaches to growth won’t bring the requisite technology and talent to keep pace with fast-growing, emerging brands.
 As performance pressures mount, traditional companies find themselves in a fight to maintain market leadership – or even for survival.